hatoumm/Robinhood/Instrument.md

 }
 ```

-# Retrieve Number of Open Positions (Stock Popularity on Robinhood)
+# Retrieve Number of Open Positions

+This returns the number of people who own this instrument on Robinhood.

 **Method**